JHU-PL-Lab/www-fpse/assignments/project.md

 ### Submissions

-* There will be FOUR (revised1) submission points in Gradescope, one ungraded one for initial group and idea, one for the design, one for a code checkpoint and one for the final code.
-For each group only one person needs to submit.
+* There will be FOUR (revised!) submission points in Gradescope, one ungraded one for initial group and idea, one for the design, one for a code checkpoint and one for the final code.
+For each group only one person needs to submit to Gradescope.
 * The initial group and idea should include 1) list of names in the group and 2) a sentence or two on a potential idea or two plus 3) potential libraries.
 Basically, the result of one initial brainstorming session.
 * The design submission must include
   1. An overview of the purpose of the project
   2. A list of libraries you plan on using
-  3. Commented module type declarations which will provide you with an initial specification to code to
+  3. Commented module type declarations (`.mli` files) which will provide you with an initial specification to code to
     - You can obviously change this later and don't need every single detail filled out
     - But, do include an initial pass at key types and functions needed and a brief comment if the meaning of a function is not clear.
   4. Include a mock of a use of your application, along the lines of the Minesweeper example above but showing the complete protocol.